inigomarquinez/howto-automatically-create-a-pr/README.md

-# howto-automatically-create-a-pr
+# [HOW TO] Automatically create or update a PR

-How to use a GitHub action to create PRs for you
+How to use a GitHub action to create /update PRs for you.